Peter Thiel isn’t so sure self-driving tech is a good investment

 You can check out more of Thiel’s chat with Bartiromo here.

-Unfortunately — and possibly as a condition of his appearance — there was no talk about his work with the Trump administration, his perceived involvement with which has kept Thiel in the headlines for much of 2017.Featured Image: Fortune Live Media/Flickr UNDER A CC BY-SA 2.0 LICENSE
+Unfortunately — and possibly as a condition of his appearance — there was no talk about his work with the Trump administration, his continued involvement with which has kept Thiel in the headlines for much of 2017.Featured Image: Fortune Live Media/Flickr UNDER A CC BY-SA 2.0 LICENSE

 0